urho3d/SLikeNet/readme.txt

 would normally excpect from a library with such a version number.
-Furthermore, since our aim for SLikeNet 1.0.0 is to keep ABI/API/Protocol compaitibilty with RakNet 4.081/4.082, we consider the API/ABI/Protocol of the 0.x.y releases already stable and do planto change them only in order to fix (undesired/unintended) API/ABI/Protocol incompatibility with RakNet which might have slipped in during development.
+Furthermore, since our aim for SLikeNet 1.0.0 is to keep ABI/API/Protocol compaitibilty with RakNet 4.081/4.082, we consider the API/ABI/Protocol of the 0.x.y releases already stable and do plan to change them only in order to fix (undesired/unintended) API/ABI/Protocol incompatibility with RakNet which might have slipped in during development.
 Hence, in contrast to what the Semantic Versioning 2.0.0 permits, we are